Mission and Purpose

 Janice K. Cho

 Janice K. Cho holds a PhD in mass communication from Texas Tech University.
 Her research interest lies in social media dynamics, subjective well-being and communication aimed at children.
-She teaches advertising and public relations in the Department of Mass Communication at SFA.
+She teaches advertising and public relations in the Department of Media and Communication at SFA.

 Cord Eversole